godalming123/tinytile/readme.md

  - Tiling
  - Changing monitor configurations

+## Things that you might need but are unimplemnted and not on the todolist
+ - XWayland support
+ - Layer shell support

 ## Bug fixes
  - Their is a momory leak when opening messages such as the hello message
  - When resizing a client with a popup/parent it should keep the popup centered to the parent